Shubh-Nawani/Ecommerce-Follow-Along/README.md

 Initial steps for deploying the frontend app using GitHub Pages were set up, including the installation of gh-pages and configuration of the necessary deployment scripts.

-## **Next Steps**
-In the next milestone, we will:
-- Develop additional API routes for product and user management.
-- Implement more advanced middleware for authentication and validation.
-- Begin integrating the frontend with the backend.

----

-Here’s an updated README section tailored for **Milestone 4: Creating User Model and Controller**:

 ---

 # **Milestone 4: Creating User Model and Controller** 🌟